Cornell-RelaxML/QuIP/README.md

 ## Update: [QuIP#](https://github.com/Cornell-RelaxML/quip-sharp) is our new and improved method!
 Includes a lattice codebook and an efficient cuda implementation!
 Results on quantizing Llama 1 and 2 models, achieving near fp16 quantization performance at 2 bits.

+### Llama-2 Update
+Replace `opt.py` with `llama.py` to quantize and evaluate the Llama-2 class of models with QuIP.
+Note that we currently evaluate this model with 2048 context length, but this can be changed by modifying `model.seqlen`.

 ## Language Generation

 ```